 channel that is narrower than the channel on which it was transmitted).

-A VHT STA that sends a Control frame that is in response to a non-HT or non-HT duplicate format frame with a bandwidth signaling TA and that is not a CTS shall set the channel width indicated by the TXVECTOR parameter CH_BANDWIDTH to the same value as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT for the frame eliciting the response.
+A VHT STA that sends a Control frame that is in response to a non-HT or non-HT duplicate format frame with a bandwidth signaling TA and that is not a CTS shall set the channel width indicated by the TXVECTOR parameter CH_BANDWIDTH to the same value as the channel width indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT for the frame eliciting the response, unless the Control frame is an SCP PPDU, in which case, the CH_BANDWIDTH parameter shall be set according to the rules indicated in 27.16.6a (Subchannel Punctured operation).
 The RA field of a Control frame that is not a CF-End frame and that is sent in response to a Control frame with a bandwidth signaling TA shall be set to a nonbandwidth signaling TA obtained from the TA field of the immediately previous Control frame.
 For the channel width selection rules for CTS sent in response to an RTS with a bandwidth signaling TA, see 10.3.2.9 (CTS and DMG CTS procedure). (#16723)

 A frame that is intended to provide protection is transmitted using a channel width selected by the rules defined in 10.28 (Protection mechanisms).